-The separation of the principles

-To understand what follows after physical death, one must be familiar with the seven human principles: the physical body the etheric double (linga sharira), life energy (prana), the desire or emotional body (kama-rupa), the mind (manas), the spiritual soul (buddhi) and the spirit (atma).
+The Separation of the Principles.
+To understand what follows after physical death, one must be familiar with the seven human principles: the physical body, the etheric double (linga arīra), life-energy (prāṇa), the desire-body (kāma-rūpa), the mind (manas), the spiritual soul (buddhi) and the spirit (Ātma).

 In the case of a normal death, the lowest three principles are separated from the higher four.
-These three are the physical body, the etheric double (linga sharira), and prana.
-There is a loss of consciousness and the entity will be in its kama rupa or desire/emotional body.
-The environment that it then enters into is called kama loka or the desire-world.
-The Ego goes to sleep and loses all recollection until it reawakens in Devachan.
-Those who know that they are physically dead, says the Mahatma Letters (ML20c), are either Adepts or sorcerers.
-This stage in kama loka may last from a few hours to several years, depending upon the Ego, the nature of death, and other factors.
+These three are the physical body, the etheric double (linga arīra), and prāṇa.
+There is a loss of consciousness and the entity will be in its kāma rūpa or desire body.
+The environment where it enters into is called kāma-loka or the desire-world.
+The Ego goes into sleep and loses all recollection until it reawakens in Devachan.
+Those who know that they are physically dead, says the Mahatma Letters, are either Adepts or sorcerers.
+This stage in kāma-loka may last from a few hours to several years, depending upon the Ego, the nature of death, and other factors.

-It then goes into a long period of "gestation" where it prepares for entry into Devachan.
-The length of this period has been described by the Mahatma Koot Hoomi as dependent upon one's "spiritual stamina."
-(ML16)
+It then goes into a long period of "gestation" where it prepares for entry into devachan.
+The length of this period has been described by the Mahatma KH as dependent upon one's "spiritual stamina."